-WORKING WITH THE NEW SOUTH WALES POLICE FORCE (NSWPF) AND SECURITY TO MANAGE DISRUPTION
+WORKING WITH THE NSW POLICE FORCE (NSWPF) AND SECURITY TO MANAGE DISRUPTION

-LGBTQ+ community members do not always feel safe interacting with police due to direct experience or connection with our communities' history of discrimination and poor responses from police.
+Our communities may not always feel safe interacting with police due to direct experience or connection with our communities' history of discrimination and poor responses from police.

-If you decide to engage the NSWPF, contact a Crime Prevention Officer (CPO) and a local GLLO/LGBTIQ+ Liaison Officer via the Crime Prevention Unit (CPU), a specialised team that is part of every command/District in NSW.
+If you decide to engage the NSWPF, contact a Crime Prevention Officer (CPO) and a GLLO/LGBTIQ+ Liaison Officer via the Crime Prevention Unit (CPU), a specialised team that is part of every command/District in NSW.